AhmadJer99/PhoneBook/README.md

 - If the user chose to edit the contact he can edit any field he wants.
   - ![image](https://github.com/user-attachments/assets/304353dd-c8ab-4562-8695-f44d004a1c03)
   - ![image](https://github.com/user-attachments/assets/8d7a9205-ba40-4f5c-947c-ffab9b4d69dd)
-  - After the user is done editing the contact he can choose to cancel any changes or save changes,and will be shown the edited contact details
+  - After the user is done editing the contact he can choose to cancel any changes or save changes,and will be shown the edited contact details.
   - ![image](https://github.com/user-attachments/assets/c45f0e7f-2fdf-4e13-be81-2096bbe15ce5)
-- If the user chose to delete te contact,
+- If the user chose to delete te contact.
-   - User will be prompted with a confirmation if he really wants to delete that contact permanently
+   - User will be prompted with a confirmation if he really wants to delete that contact permanently.
    - ![image](https://github.com/user-attachments/assets/b53dc505-62c1-4264-a41c-71609f2ca35f)

+# Lessons Learned
+- I learnt how to implement async methods correctly.
+- I learnt how to use Code-First approach with EF core creating the schema for me.
+- I learnt how to do basic CRUD operations with EF.

+# Future Imrpovement 🚀
+- I think I still need to be more consistent with my code regarding how i define variables and how I do external projects.
+- I need some work applying more design patterns more efficiently without killing the code readability.
+- I need to untie my code even better and apply better SoC througout my project.